Simplifies the use of function attributes for the django admin and makes mypy happy

 It is not an optimal solution but works well until the issue has been resolved.

-to create a virtual environment with all dependencies.
-You can now run the test suite using
+to create a virtual enviroment containing all dependencies.
+Afterwards, you can run the test suite using

 poetry run pytest